collectivecardgame/library/docs/rules-subreddit.md

 ### [Update]

 - Updates must be submitted with the [Update] tag, and should have a change in the card's effect visible in the card's stats, numbers and/or effect.
-The top 3 voted update submissions with more votes than the 10th normal submission each week are accepted.
-(The max 3 updates have been nicknamed "update slots" by the community.)
+The top 5 voted update submissions with more votes than the 10th normal submission each week are accepted.
+(The max 5 updates have been nicknamed "update slots" by the community.)

 - A fix to how a card works without changing the card's text itself, in order to match its function with its description, can be handled with a [Cosmetic Update] or a Dev Update instead.

 ### [Cosmetic Update]

 - Cosmetic updates must be submitted with the [Cosmetic Update] tag, and should only change something that doesn't affect the card's gameplay significantly.
 For example, the art, the name of the card, its rarity, or its tribal type (even if there is a theoretical, minor change in gameplay significance).
-Minor bugfixes can also be Cosmetic Updates until (if) we start seeing bad actors who submit Cosmetic Updates to "sneak in" changes to cards.
    - Rarity updates that change the rarity of a Token card to be collectible should be marked as [Update]s instead of [Cosmetic Update]s.

-- Affinity changes are not [Cosmetic Update]s.
-During discussions about Affinity Identities that prompted [this article](/blog/2019/02/21/affinity-grammar), we considered making them Cosmetic; if this becomes an issue again we might reconsider, but only if players had the intention of making changes that would not be sneaky balance tweaks.
-Even then, it's unlikely.
+- Affinity change is also not a [Cosmetic Update], but an [Update], as it directly influences card's cost to play it.

 - Cosmetic updates with more votes than the 10th normal submission each week are accepted, with no slot limits.

 ### [Reprint]

 You can resubmit a card as a [Reprint] if it has rotated out of the format.
 If it gets enough votes, it will replace one of the top 10 cards from that week.
-You can learn more about rotation [here](/blog/2019/12/08/rotation-2020).

 ### [DC]